lockss/lockss.github.io/administrators/manual/2.0-alpha2/configuring.md

 #### Footnotes

-<a id="n1">[1]</a>: Passwords are not stored unencrypted by LOCKSS.
-You should store them in a safe place as you will need them each time you run scripts/configure-lockss.
-If you need to change your passwords, rerun scripts/configure-lockss.
+<a id="n1">[1]</a>: Passwords are encrypted in the Docker Secret vault.
+You should also keep your passwords in a safe place for yourself, as you will need them each time you run `scripts/configure-lockss`.
+If you change your password in PostgreSQL, you will need to re-run `scripts/configure-lockss` to give the new password to the system.